home-assistant/home-assistant.io/source/_lovelace/calendar-card.markdown

   type: string
 entities:
   required: true
-  description: A list if calendar entities that will be displayed in the card
+  description: A list of calendar entities that will be displayed in the card
   type: list
 theme:
   required: false